csb324/eleventy-obsidian-ninareth/notes/adrienne's opinions of things/adriennes opinions 5.md

 Making a big deal about being freyas biggest fan ->
 - loyalty
 - a more empowered freya (which Adrienne thinks we need, to hold off the forces of impulsive pacifism)
+- Plus, she really doesn't ask for much. so, that's always a good thing.

-[[Rez]]: we are sisters in fealty to the gruung!
-Whenever Adrienne is talking shit about "these people", make sure Rez feels like Adrienne means the others.
+[[Rez]]: again, really wants to be on the team, whatever the team is.
+We are sisters in fealty to the gruung!
+Whenever Adrienne is talking shit about "these people", make sure Rez feels like Adrienne means the others.  unless she's weaponizing it.